Family Law & Social Media

 Screenshots of posts, comments and messages showing derogatory comments regarding either the children or the other parent may be used as evidence of contravention of parenting orders, or to support a contention that the party posting the material neither comprehends nor is willing to act in a way that is child-focused or appropriate.

-Similarly, Instagram, Facebook and Snapchat photographs may reveal the children’s parents to be behaving irresponsibly or neglectfully or otherwise exposing the children to alcohol or drug abuse, or otherwise illegal behaviour.
+Similarly, Instagram, Facebook and Snapchat photographs may reveal the children’s parents to be behaving irresponsibly or neglectfully.

-People also need to be aware that it is an offence under Section 121 of the Family Law Act 1975 to publish by electronic means (or disseminate to the public) anything that would identify a party to the proceedings, a person who the proceedings are related to, or a person associated with the party to proceedings.
+It is also an offence under Section 121 of the Family Law Act 1975 to publish by electronic means (or disseminate to the public) anything that would identify a party to the proceedings, or a person related to or associated with a party to proceedings.

-This means that a party to family law proceedings, who gives in to an urge to vent about their ex or family law matters on social media, may expose themselves to being charged with an offence under Section 121 of the Family Law Act.
+This means that a party to family law proceedings, who gives in to an urge to vent about their ex or family law matters on social media, may expose themselves to being charged with an offence under the Family Law Act.

 Please remember, social media is not always your friend in family law matters.
 However, if you are a party that engages in these behaviours on social media, then it may ultimately become the best friend of your ex’s lawyer!